repairearth/vuex-actions/README.md

 ```

 ### `handleMutations(mutations)`
 Wraps a set of mutations with handleAction.
-The example above is the same as
+The example above is the same as below
 ```js
 mutations: handleMutations({
   SINGLE: (state, mutation) => {